-At the end of the current fiscal year, the City's government funds reported combined ending fund balances of \$110,587,686, an increase of \$1,734,618 in comparison with the prior year.
-Approximately 64.12 percent of this total amount constitutes unassigned fund balance, which is available for spending at the government's discretion.
+At the end of the current fiscal year, the City's government funds reported combined ending fund balances of \$116,280,634, an increase of \$5,692,948 in comparison with the prior year.
+Approximately 64.75 percent of this total amount constitutes unassigned fund balance, which is available for spending at the government's discretion.
 The remainder of the fund balance is classified as nonspendable, committed to or assigned to indicate that it is not available for new spending because of constraints that have been placed on the use of these resources for specific purposes either internally or externally.

 The general fund is the chief operating fund of the City.
-At the end of the current fiscal year, unassigned fund balance of the general fund was \$70,914,817 while total fund balance was \$79,963,677.
+At the end of the current fiscal year, unassigned fund balance of the general fund was \$75,29,195 while total fund balance was \$85,412,106.
 As a measure of the general fund's liquidity, it may be useful to compare unassigned fund balance and total fund balance to total fund expenditures.
-Unassigned fund balance represents 172.35 percent of total general fund expenditures and transfers, while total fund balance represents 191.63 percent of that same amount.
+Unassigned fund balance represents 177.52 percent of total general fund expenditures and transfers, while total fund balance represents 201.36 percent of that same amount.

-The fund balance of the City's general fund decreased by \$108,944 during the current fiscal year.
+The fund balance of the City's general fund increased by \$5,448,429 during the current fiscal year.
 Key factors in this growth are as follows:

-- Payroll taxes increased despite the pandemic for the fiscal year and produced results stronger than originally anticipated - Insurance premium tax experienced a steady increase due to increases in premiums and policies within the City boundaries - The City enacted payroll and insurance premium tax increases on July 1, 2007 that were part of a long-range plan.
-This enactment has continued to enable the City to build reserves. - Due to COVID 19 the CARES Act provided \$743,000 to cover the salaries and pension expenditures of first responders in the General fund. - Several major construction projects were started at the end of fiscal year 2020 and in fiscal year 2021 and continued into the current fiscal year that decreased the amount of the excess at year-end. - Operating expenditures are continuing to increase as a result of higher wages, benefit costs and additional personnel in the fire and police departments.
+- Property taxes and payroll taxes increased despite the pandemic for the fiscal year and produced results stronger than originally anticipated - Insurance premium tax experienced a steady increase due to increases in premiums and policies within the City boundaries - The City enacted payroll and insurance premium tax increases on July 1, 2007 that were part of a long-range plan.
+This enactment has continued to enable the City to build reserves. - Due to COVID 19 the ARPA program provided \$4.4 million to cover infrastructure projects. - Several major construction projects were started at the end of fiscal year 2022 and will continued into the current fiscal year that increased the amount of the excess at year-end. - Operating expenditures are continuing to increase as a result of higher wages, benefit costs and additional personnel in the fire and police departments.